-Sandstone rock shelters and stone artefacts are visible reminders of the South East Tribe, one of nine tribes of Tasmanian Aborigines at the time of European settlement.
+In a conventional heritage sense, sandstone rock shelters and stone artefacts are visible reminders of the South East Tribe, one of nine tribes of Tasmanian Aboriginal people at the time of European settlement.
 Their country ranged from Storm Bay and the D’Entrecasteaux Channel (including Bruny Island) to South Cape, New Norfolk and the Huon Valley.

 The coastline of this country was rich with shellfish, and the land with birds and wallabies.
 The Muwinina used fire as a method to clear vegetation, and hunt wildlife.
 French expeditions in the late 18th Century reported extensive burning in the foothills of the Wellington Range by Aboriginal people.